-- The Office Manager will arrange all training for staff and ensure that company inductions are carried out. - Employees exposed to new or increased risks will be trained / retrained as necessary. - Contractors/sub-contractors will be required to provide evidence of the necessary training, skills, experience and where they are an organisation their organisational capability. - Site managers/managers/general foremen should satisfy themselves that employees under their supervision have the necessary training, skills and experience to carry out their duties allocated to them - The HSQE Director will annually assess all safety training needs and instigate a programme for action.

-- The Office Manager will keep a record of training in respect to those under their control. - Training requirements and suggestions should be brought to the attention of the HSQE Director through normal company routes of communication and will be discussed at the next meeting of the Company Safety Committee.
+- The Managing Director will arrange all training for staff.
+He will instigate with site staff a requirement for the site induction of all persons new to a site. - Employees exposed to new or increased risks will be trained / retrained as necessary. - Contractors/sub-contractors will be required to provide evidence of the necessary training, skills, experience and where they are an organisation their organisational capability. - Site managers/managers/general foremen should satisfy themselves that employees under their supervision have the necessary training, skills and experience to carry out their duties allocated to them. - The Managing Director will annually assess all safety training needs and instigate a programme for action. - The Managing Director will keep a record of training in respect to those under their control. - Training requirements and suggestions should be brought to the attention of the Managing Director through normal company routes of communication and will be discussed at the next meeting of the Company Safety Committee.